COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 ## LetsEncrypt

+ChatGPT
-Let’s Encrypt provides free SSL/TLS certificates, ensuring secure communication for our dispute resolution platform.
-By encrypting data transmitted between users and the server, Let’s Encrypt protects sensitive information from interception and tampering.
-This supports functional requirements such as the Secure Communication Channel and contributes to quality attributes like security and reliability.
-Automating the issuance and renewal of SSL/TLS certificates, Let’s Encrypt ensures continuous and robust encryption, enhancing user trust and compliance with data protection standards.
+Let’s Encrypt stands out as the optimal choice for ensuring secure communication within our dispute resolution platform.
+By offering free SSL/TLS certificates, Let’s Encrypt not only supports functional requirements such as the Secure Communication Channel but also significantly contributes to quality attributes like security and reliability.
+Unlike other certificate providers, Let’s Encrypt's commitment to openness and transparency fosters a vibrant community of users and developers.
+This active community ensures ongoing support and resources, aligning perfectly with our platform's Quality Attribute of Maintainability.
+Moreover, Let’s Encrypt's automation features streamline the issuance and renewal of certificates, enhancing the platform's reliability and scalability.
+By encrypting data transmission between users and the server, Let’s Encrypt safeguards sensitive information, addressing the Security Quality Attribute and ensuring compliance with data protection standards.
+This dedication to security and privacy underscores Let’s Encrypt's suitability for our platform's Quality Attribute of Compliance.
+In summary, Let’s Encrypt not only fulfills functional requirements such as the Secure Communication Channel but also excels in meeting the Quality Attributes of Reliability, Scalability and Performance, Security, Compliance, and Maintainability, making it the ideal choice for our dispute resolution platform.